yuvalmGS/gigaspaces-wiki-jekyll/xap97net/caching-scenarios.markdown

 - Read-through and Write-through: For persisting the cache data synchronously.
 - Write-behind - Mirror: For persisting the cache data asynchronously.

-Persistence logic can either be the out-of-the-box [Hibernate external data source|Hibernate External Data Source] or any custom persistence logic that implements the [external data source interfaces|External Data Source API].
+Persistence logic can either be the out-of-the-box depanlinkNHibernate External Data Sourcetengahlink./nhibernate-external-data-source.htmlbelakanglink or any custom persistence logic that implements the depanlinkexternal data source interfacestengahlink/xap97/external-data-source-api.htmlbelakanglink.

 The in-line cache ensures maximum performance when fetching data where the database is outside the critical path of the application transaction.
 (This makes more sense than it might seem: database contention is a primary source of application performance failure.)

 {% tip %}
-For best performance you should use the [ALL-IN-CACHE cache policy|ALL IN CACHE-Cache Policy] with the [write-behind mirror|Asynchronous Persistency with the Mirror].
+For best performance you should use the depanlinkALL-IN-CACHE cache policytengahlink/xap97/all-in-cache-cache-policy.htmlbelakanglink with the depanlinkwrite-behind mirrortengahlink/xap97/asynchronous-persistency-with-the-mirror.htmlbelakanglink.
 This will ensure maximum hit rate when accessing the cache.
 With this mode, you should make sure the cache can accommodate _all_ the data you will access.
 {% endtip %}

 The in-line cache mechanism is widely used with the following GigaSpaces APIs:
-- [GigaSpace API|The ISpaceProxy Interface]: GigaSpaces native Object/SQL API.
+- depanlinkGigaSpace APItengahlink./the-ispaceproxy-interface.htmlbelakanglink: GigaSpaces native Object/SQL API.
-- [Map API|The GigaMap Interface]: GigaSpaces Key/Value (JCache/Hashtable) API.
+- ajepaaaThe GigaMap Interfaceajepbbb: GigaSpaces Key/Value (JCache/Hashtable) API.

 ## When you should use an in-line cache?